kiniry/objective-c/s093030/assignment2/README.txt

 In custom objects that has properties of other custom types there are two
 options:
 - The other custom types also have to implement the NSCopying protocol.
-The copying should then also call copy on its properties of custom types.
+The object being copied should then also call copy on its properties of custom types.
 - Or the "top object" could just instantiate new instances and set the cloned object's properties of custom types to these new instances.

-The first case, however, seems to be preferred because it is easier if each object in the object graph which is to be copied is responsible of copying itself.
+The first case, however, seems to be preferred because it is easier if each object in the object graph, which is to be copied, is responsible of copying itself.

 C# has the exact same pattern with the ICloneable interface.

 Another easy approach however is to serialize and then deserialize objects, this however, can introduce a small performance overhead and requires objects to be serializable.
-If, however, the objects are serialized and very complex it might be worth it, instead of writing manual copy routines.
+If, however, the objects are serializable and very complex it might be worth it, instead of writing manual copy routines.

-In Javascript you can also do JSON serialization and deserialization to deep clone objects like this:
+In Javascript you can also do JSON serialization and deserialization in order to deep clone objects like this:

 obj = JSON.decode(JSON.encode(o));

-The preferred way however is to use a Javascript library like jQuery and then use either of the following:
+The preferred way however is to use implement a copy routing yourself or use a Javascript library like jQuery and then use either of the following:

 // Shallow copy
 var newObject = $.extend({}, oldObject);